My first five emails on Gmail

 • A reply from the BBC to a complaint about several editions of Question Time in a row not featuring any Liberal Democrats.
 (See one of my posts on the long-running issue for some background.)

 • An email about a bug in EARS.
-(EARS is the elections database program used by Lib Dems.
+(EARS was the elections database program used by Lib Dems, subsequently replaced by Connect.
 During one Parliamentary by-election I reported so many bugs that we ‘broke the alphabet’ going from version A to version Z and beyond of the then current release.)

 • Two emails with facts to substantiate some comments about to be made about an opponent during an election campaign.